Tips and Resources for First-Time Convention Attendees

 Tips and To-Dos During Convention

-- Make sure to attend the Convention First-Timer and VIP Reception on Wednesday.
-This event is specially designed for first time attendees (more information is below).
+- Make sure to attend the NIA Member Orientation and the Convention First-Timer and VIP Reception on Tuesday.
+These events are specially designed for firsttime attendees (more information is below).

-- Don’t miss NIA’s meal events—many of your meals are included: breakfast, lunch, and dinner on Wednesday; breakfast on Thursday: and breakfast and dinner on Friday; plus amazing desserts and drinks at the Hosted Dessert Hospitality Suites, which are open to everyone.
+- Don’t miss NIA’s meal events—many of your meals are included: breakfast, lunch, and a reception on Tuesday; breakfast on Wednesday: and breakfast and dinner on Thursday; plus amazing desserts and drinks at the Hosted Dessert Hospitality Suites, which are open to everyone.

 - Use those business cards you packed—time to make business connections.

 - Be ready to tell fellow attendees about yourself and your company—your badge will help identify you as a first-timer and our members are friendly.

 - Speak up if you have questions—industry-specific sessions are an ideal place for questions and sharing information.
 Most industry sessions are open, and all are welcome to attend and participate.

 - Share your Convention highlights with colleagues and on social media—we have a hashtag! #NIAmeets

 - Stop by the NIA Registration Desk or find a NIA staff person for any on-site questions you might have—they are happy to assist you.
 Look for the staff ribbon on their badges.

 - Attend the session that matches your company’s membership category.
 Note that some of the sessions have speakers too and closed meetings are indicated on the schedule.
 To learn more general information about committees, click here.